How to Form an LLC in Kansas

 7. File Annual Reports

 All LLCs doing business in Kansas must file an Annual Report with the Secretary of State every year.
-The annual report is due date on the 15th day of the fourth month following the end of the LLC’s tax year.
+The annual report is due on the 15th day of the fourth month following the end of the LLC’s tax year.
 Example: If the tax closing month is December, the due date is April 15 of the following year.
 The annual report may be filed as early as January 1st.
 File the Limited Liability Company Annual Report form.
 The report can be filed online or by mail.
 The filing fee for online filing is $50, the fee for mail filing is $55.

 8. Foreign LLCs Doing Business in Kansas

 To do business in Kansas, all LLCs organized outside of the state must register with the Kansas Secretary of State.
 Foreign LLCs must appoint a registered agent for service of process physically located in Kansas.
-To register, file an Application for Certificate of Authority.
+To register, file a Foreign Limited Liability Company Application.
 The application may be filed online or by mail.
 The filing fee is $165.
 The completed application must be accompanied by a Certificate of Good Standing or Existence from the foreign LLC’s home state, dated nomore than 90 days prior to the filing of the certificate.

 Before filing, make sure the LLC’s name is available in Kansas by checking the Kansas business name database.
 If the name is not available, the foreign LLC may include with its application (1) a letter of consent from the existing entity to use the name, or (2) include a letter stating that the LLC will list its home state as a means of identification and in its advertising in the state of Kansas.